kibet-gilbert/WGS_Assembly/README.md

 trim_galore -q 25 -l 75 --dont_gzip --clip_R1 16 --clip_R2 16 --paired read_R1.fq read_R2.fq -o trimmed
 ```
 If all goes well, trimmed reads will be available in trimmed.
-Below is the details of trim.sh script, it iteratively trims all fastq files in the `data` directory.
 You may consider looking at the trimmed reads using `fastqc` to check the improvement made by `trim_galore`.

 ##  **Reference based assembly**